ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 If the outbound connectivity is configured, the required security groups are already mapped to your NLB.
 Verify that the security group allows the required inbound ports for your public IP address.

 If the security groups that are mapped with your NLB does not permit the inbound internet traffic, configure the security groups to add the rules for inbound internet traffic.
-For instrauctions, see [Defining security group rules](/docs/vpc?topic=vpc-using-security-groups#defining-security-group-rules){: external}.
+For instructions, see [Defining security group rules](/docs/vpc?topic=vpc-using-security-groups#defining-security-group-rules){: external}.

 For new outbound or inbound connections, map the required security groups with the NLB.
 You can also adjust the rules to match your security requirements.
 For more information about security groups, see [About security groups](/docs/vpc?topic=vpc-using-security-groups){: external}.